cfe-lab/MiCall/README.md

 and when new data appears it interfaces with Kive to start the processing.
 This folder is populated outside of MiCall:

-* Runs get uploaded by Conan's script to `RAW_DATA`; at this point a `needsprocessing` flag is set (i.e. a file named `needsprocessing` is created in the folder).
+* Runs get uploaded by the MiSeq to `RAW_DATA`.

-* Another of Conan's scripts uploads the QC data to QAI; when this is done a `qc_uploaded` flag is set.
+* The `watch_runs.rb` script in that folder watches for the files to finish copying, and then creates a file named `needsprocessing` in the folder.

-The Monitor looks for folders with both of these flags, and ignores ones without.
+* The [MiseqQCReport][] scripts upload the QC data to QAI, and then create a `qc_uploaded` file.

-If the `needsprocessing` flag is removed, Conan's scripts will re-upload all the data.
+The Monitor looks for folders with both of these flag files, and ignores ones without.

 ### Hourly scan for new MiSeq runs ###